 1. Trends & Buying Patterns

 AOV shows a business the exact time to be more focused.
-In simple words, which campaigns and season(s) most resonate to your greatest value customers?
+In simple words, which campaigns and season(s) most resonate with your greatest value customers?

-Say, for instance, a Valentine’s Day campaign may work exceptionally well for candle companies but can fall behind for a company who is into home goods.
+Say, for instance, a Valentine’s Day campaign may work exceptionally well for candle companies but can fall behind for a company that is into home goods.

 You can prominently showcase free shipping thresholds, implement bundles, and have the best Ad copies designed to charm your repetitive buyers and new customers to generate more sales.